woven-visionai/wts-dataset/README.md

 as well as multi-view videos in `train` for training purposes.
 For `BDD_PC_5K`, each video has its caption GT in `train` and `val`, and validation will be done per video.

-evaluation script will be provided under `evaluation/` soon, submission(model output) format is defined as:
+Regarding AI City Challenge 2024 Track2, the evaluation script will be provided under `evaluation/` soon, submission(model output) format is defined as:
 ```
 {
     "20230707_12_SN17_T1": [  ##scneario index